Oxygenenators Livewells and bait tanks – Electrolysis Type

 Independent 3rd party testing confirms substantial electrical current is present in livewell water using a voltmeter when livewell Oxygenator is running and touching livewell water.

-Positive test results confirmed continuous electrical voltage (4.5V – 8.0V) in livewell water when the Oxygenator is submerged underwater, turned on and running.
+Positive test results confirm continuous electrical voltage (4.5V – 8.0V) in livewell water when the Oxygenator is submerged underwater, turned on and running.

 Independent testing also confirmed (0.0V) when oxygenator is turned on and not touching livewell water and when the Oxygenator is in contact with livewell water and turned off.
 Tournament fish are exposed to hours of continuous electrical charged livewell water when the Oxygenator is running.